- Program Overview

-Medically necessary wipes are a benefit under EPSDT.
+Medically necessary wipes are a benefit under EPSDT, wipes for incontinence only are not medically necessary. .
 Wipes for use by a Home Health provider are not a benefit.
-Prior Authorization Requests must contain clinical information detailing how the requested quantity of wipes is necessary to treat the member’s specific medical condition.
-Effective 7-1-2021 providers must use HCPCS A9286 for this benefit.
+Prior Authorization Requests are not required.
+Effective July 1, 2021, providers must use HCPCS A9286 for this benefit.

 A4520 Incontinence garment, any type, (e.g. brief, diaper) each

 The code A4520 is not an open code.
 If the PDAC has assigned an incontinence product the code A4520, the claim (and PAR if required) should use the most appropriate T-code listed in the HCPCS code table within this manual.